danmrichards/bashstrap/README.md

 **Faster directory navigation**

-- Open your current directory in Sublime Text (with just 2 characters)
+- Open your current directory in Sublime Text or Atom (with just 2 characters)
 - Jump directories rapidly, without having to set aliases—using Z (my favorite feature!)
 - Tab bar displays your current directory
 - Lots of quick shortcut aliases that I use for git and moving around directories